Ideal duration: 2-4 days

-Chiang Mai also caters to those who love the outdoors and all things natural with Doi Inthanon National Park catering to hikers and trekkers and the Chiang Mai Grand Canyon offering cliff jumping and swimming.
-If adventurous enough one can hike through uncharted paths to go waterfall hopping.
-Similar to Phuket down south, the elephant farms such as Elephant Jungle Sanctuary and Patara Elephant Farm offer tourists a vibrant experience of interacting and feeding the gentle giants.
+Chiang Mai also caters to those who love the outdoors and all things natural, with Doi Inthanon National Park catering to hikers and trekkers and the Chiang Mai Grand Canyon offering cliff jumping and swimming.
+If adventurous enough, one can hike through uncharted paths to go waterfall hopping.
+Like Phuket down south, the elephant farms such as Elephant Jungle Sanctuary and Patara Elephant Farm offer tourists a rich experience of interacting and feeding the gentle giants.

-Cultural experiences too are at the forefront in Chiang Mai.
-Dishes like Khao Soi are proudly presented to tourists who are looking to try the local flavours.
+Cultural experiences, too, are at the forefront in Chiang Mai.
+Dishes like Khao Soi are proudly presented to tourists looking to try the local flavours.
 If interested enough, one could even indulge in affordable cooking classes.
-Visitors are encouraged to visit the many hill tribes in the region such as the Karen Longneck tribe and interact with them.
+In addition, visitors are encouraged to visit the many hill tribes in the region, such as the Karen Longneck tribe and interact with them.

 Local bazaars like the Warorot Market and the Sunday and Saturday weekend markets offer a wide variety of souvenirs, clothes, accessories and an unapologetic course in bartering with the locals.
 On the more modern side of things, Nimmanhaemin Road hosts many shopping complexes, cinemas, bars and high-end restaurants.

 Compare quotes from upto 3 travel agents for free